Mauriciorb97/vscode-docs/docs/introvideos/configure.md

 >**Linux users**: Make sure you have the correct multimedia codecs installed for your Linux distribution.
 For example, on Ubuntu, you may need to install `ubuntu-restricted-extras` to get the necessary codecs to play the videos.

-<iframe src="https://www.microsoft.com/videoplayer/embed/RE4MEEF" width="640" height="320" allowFullScreen="true" frameBorder="0" title="Personalize Visual Studio Code"></iframe>
+<iframe src="https://www.microsoft.com/videoplayewidth=" height="370 allowFullScreen="true" frameBorder="0" title="
+Visual Studio Code"></iframe>

-Here's the next video we recommend: [Extensions in Visual Studio Code](/docs/introvideos/extend.md)
+Here's the next video we recommend: [Extensions in Visual Studio Co s/extend.md)

 Pick another video from the list: [Introductory Videos](/docs/getstarted/introvideos.md)